Home | Mission & Goals | Meeting Schedule | Search | Contact Us | Submit A Story | Links

 On November 30, Watson's Artillery had 5 officers and 94 men present for duty.
 In late December, Watson's Artillery reported at Bowling Green, Kentucky where they were assigned to Colonel John S. Bowen's Brigade.
 From there, they would travel to Corinth Mississippi in February of 1862.

 From this point, Lt.
-Colonel Beltzhoover assumes his duties in the 1st Louisiana Heavy Artillery under the command of Colonel Charles A. Fuller.
+Colonel Beltzhoover becomes associated with the 1st Louisiana Heavy Artillery under the command of Colonel Charles A. Fuller.
 Colonel Fuller just as Lt.
 Colonel Beltzhoover also holds a staff position as Inspector-General for the Confederate Army.
 The 1st Louisiana Heavy Artillery Regiment was organized with men from the New Orleans area during the spring of 1861.
 It served at Forts Jackson and St. Phillip in New Orleans.

 Watson's Artillery was assigned to Moaxey's and Beall's Brigade, Department of Mississippi and East Louisiana.
 After serving in Mississippi, Watson's Artillery became part of the garrison at Port Hudson and surrendered on July 9, 1863.
 Watson's Artillery was exchanged, but many of its members joined the 1st Louisiana Regular Artillery Regiment under the command of Lt.
 Colonel Beltzhoover.
 Watson's Artillery had ceased to exist.